 Farms and Farm Households During the COVID-19 Pandemic

-The effects of the coronavirus (COVID-19) pandemic on the 2020 farm financial indicators, like net farm income, are as yet unknown.
-ERS’ next Farm Income Forecast to be released on September 2, 2020, will reflect these expected impacts.
-Please visit the Farm Sector Income and Finances topic page to learn more.
+The early indications of the impacts of the coronavirus (COVID-19) pandemic on the 2020 farm financial indicators, like net farm income, are reflected in ERS’ latest Farm Income Forecast released on September 2, 2020.
+Please visit the Farm Sector Income and Finances page to learn more.

 The coronavirus (COVID-19) pandemic has widely impacted the U.S. economy, including the farm sector and farm households.
 Farm businesses have experienced disruptions to production due to lowered availability of labor and other inputs, and reductions in output prices resulting from declines in demand for commodities in certain market segments.
 Additionally, farm households may be impacted through loss of wages and benefits from off-farm labor that they use to fund farm production needs, household living expenses, investments, and payments on farm business debt.